-When you have been injured, you may feel a lot of uncertainty when it comes to whether you will be able to afford the medical care you need, whether you can return to your work duties and whether your family will survive the financial turmoil you are going through.
-The Waukegan slip and fall accident attorneys of Rosenfeld Injury Lawyers specialize in helping those who have been injured through premises liability or workplace accidents and we can help ensure that you are able to recover every bit of compensation that Illinois law will allow so that you can focus on your physical rehabilitation.
+When you have been injured, you may feel a lot of uncertainty when it comes to whether you will be able to afford the medical care you need.
+You likely wonder whether you can return to your work duties and whether your family will survive the financial turmoil you are are experiencing.
+The Waukegan slip and fall accident attorneys of Rosenfeld Injury Lawyers specialize in helping those who have been injured through premises liability or workplace accidents, and we can help ensure that you can recover every bit of compensation that Illinois law will allow so that you can focus on your physical rehabilitation.

 Common Causes of Slip and Fall Accidents in Waukegan

 A slip or fall can occur just about anywhere and for many different reasons, but property owners have a responsibility toward any guests who are invited to or have a right to use their home, office or facility.
 When reasonable measures are not taken to ensure their safety, victims may hold property owners or managers responsible for failing to perform regular maintenance or install proper safety devices.
 Following are some of the most common causes of these types of accidents.

 - Ice and snow— black ice is a prevalent cause of slip and fall accidents during winter months, and it is up to property managers to take reasonable actions to clear parking lots and walkways so that guests do not injure themselves.
 Shoveling, plowing and putting down salt are all reasonable ways to remove this risk.

 - Defective elevator doors— falls down elevator shafts are tragic and can be prevented by marking off areas under maintenance and ensuring that elevator doors are working correctly and will not open when the elevator is not present.

 - Wet floors— after cleaning floors, maintenance staff should mark them off so that people know to expect slick surfaces and when it is raining or snowing, carpets should be placed down so that moisture doesn’t accumulate and create a hazard.